Sideclick/BootstrapModalBundle/README.md

 ```

 ## Optional: Redirecting & Reloading
 The JavaScript controlling the modal windows will respond to specific reload & redirect requests.
-You may trigger a complete page reload or a redirect by loading a page into the modal window by adjusting your controller as follows:
+You may trigger a complete page reload or a redirect by loading a page into the modal window that is generated with a custom response from your controller.
+An example of both is described below.

 ```
 use Symfony\Component\HttpFoundation\Request;